The poem “Crossing the Bar” by Alfred, Lord Tennyson

 In “Crossing the Bar,” Alfred, Lord Tennyson presents death as a calm and peaceful journey rather than a frightening experience.
 He uses the extended metaphor of a sea voyage to represent the soul’s passage from life to death.
 Images such as sunset, evening star, twilight, and the sea suggest the natural end of life.
 The poet wishes that there should be no “moaning of the bar,” meaning he desires a quiet and undisturbed death.
 He compares death to a calm tide that moves silently without sound or foam, showing his acceptance of death.
 The poet also believes that the soul returns to God after death.
 His hope of meeting his “Pilot,” God, face to face shows faith and peace.
 Thus, the poem portrays death as a serene and hopeful transition.

 Q2.
-Explain the symbolic significance of the sea imagery in the poem.
+Explain the symbolic significance of the sea imagery in the poem “Crossing the Bar” by Alfred, Lord Tennyson.

 Answer: